raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

     };
 ```

-With these in hand, we can implement our solution with:
+With these in hand, we can implement our solution with either:

 ```javascript
 const balanced =